hasithaa/fork-module-ballerina-workflow/docs/handle-data.md

 ## Conditional Data Waiting

 You can wait for data conditionally.
-Data that is never waited on is simply ignored:
+Data that is never waited on is ignored by workflow logic:

 ```ballerina
 @workflow:Workflow